Ahead of Winter Storm Byron, our team provides critical supplies across Gaza

 Last week, we provided:

-• 4,588 fresh vegetable kits in Gaza City
+• 4,588 fresh vegetable kits across camps in southern Gaza and to Gaza City

 These kits give families fresh ingredients for meals, supplementing limited food supplies and helping them maintain strength as they brace for the storm.